How to Buy a Panama Hat : The definitive guide to choosing the perfect Panama hat.

 Weavers split the Panama straw with specialised long thumbnails.
 Each time they divide it, the quality of the hat doubles, and so does the time it takes to weave.
 The longer it takes, the more expensive the hat becomes.
 Some hats are thread fine and can take a master weaver a full year to finish.

 Every manufacturer has a different grading system.
 One company's grade 8, is another grade 4.
 There is little consistency in how they are graded, and comparison online is very confusing.
 If someone is offering a grade 8 for less than $400 then it is a trick.
 With handwoven hats, you get what you pay for - there are no bargains, and no short cuts.
+Buy from a reputable hatmaker.

 THE TRUTH ABOUT ROLLABLE PANAMAS

 When I talk to Ecuadorians about rollable Panama hats, they wince and shrug their shoulders.
 Though the Panama is famous for being able to rolled and put in your pocket, it is a bad idea.
 It cracks the straw, breaks your hat and leaves the brim all wonky.
-Traditionally the top the hat must have a centre fold, which looks rather unattractive.
+Traditionally the top of the hat must have a centre fold, which looks rather unattractive.
 Some people make them rollable by bleaching them until they are like rubber, but they don't hold an elegant shape.
 A superfino Montechristi will roll pretty well, but in the end you will have a broken $1000 hat.
 The Truffaux Riviera, Provencale and Tiara are an unblocked crown and will roll OK.
 Some of the robust weaves can roll well , such as the Crochet Casablanca & the Metropolitan.
-If you incredibly rich, or just like broken hats then sure, you can roll a Panama.
+If you are incredibly rich, or just like broken hats then sure, you can roll a Panama.

 THE GREAT SWEATBAND DEBATE

 Panama hats are sometimes lined with a reeded leather sweat band.
-When you wear one, you sweat like crazy and it leave a red mark across your forehead.
-They look & smell great, but they will shrink and hurt you.
+When you wear one, you sweat like crazy and it leaves a red mark across your forehead.
+They look & smell great, but it will shrink and hurt you.
 I much prefer a grosgrain ribbon, which passes your sweat into the hat and is soft on your skin.
 It never shrinks and will leave your hair smooth and unruffled.
 It is also easy to wash in soap and water.
 Traditionalists may scoff at my lack of authenticity, but I make hats to wear - not to put in a box at the back of your cupboard.

 BRIM WIDTH & PRACTICALITY